What is mindfulness?

 Mindfulness for every day

 When was the last time you had a cup of tea or coffee without thinking about anything else or doing it alongside some other activity?
 Rarely do we devote our attention to the present moment and to what we are doing or what is happening.
 Rather, we tend to do several things at once and are quickly distracted by our thoughts.
+But there are ways to stop the cycle of overthinking.

 Mindfulness for stress management